-I originally intended for this blog to level out the playing field – to shine a spotlight on the misconceptions surrounding Canadian post-secondary music/media arts education (specifically) and to expose some of the myths that schools project to boost enrollment.
-I feel I’ve made some progress in that regard.
+Welcome!
+I originally launched MAE in Canada as a blog in 2008, with the intention of leveling out the playing field – to shine a spotlight on the misconceptions surrounding Canadian post-secondary music/media arts education (specifically) and to expose some of the myths that schools project to boost enrollment (profit).
 Education systems (overall) are not necessarily benevolent (as we are led to believe) and are all too often insular, myopic, detached and self-absorbed.
 It has been my mission to clarify and support the curious individual, and to provide assistance to him/her with pertinent accurate information from which to plan, proceed and succeed.

 School Ratings: (PCC) – Private Career College, (PUB) – Public – University or Community College

-6. Metalworks Institute – (PCC) – Mississauga (B-) – http://metalworksinstitute.com – Founded more recently by Gil Moore from the 80′s “corporate rock” band Triumph and a few who migrated from Trebas Institute in 2005, starting their ‘elite entertainment arts’ institution west of Toronto as an extension of the Metalworks Studios complex in Mississauga.
-They were looking to make a “splash” in the media arts education scene and they did just that – still “rockin” 9 years later and all because Gil Moore knows what he’s doing.
+7. METALWORKS INSTITUTE – (PCC) – Mississauga (C+) – http://metalworksinstitute.com – Founded more recently by Gil Moore from the 80′s “corporate rock” band Triumph and a few who migrated from Trebas Institute in 2005, starting their ‘elite’ (now ‘premier’) entertainment arts institution west of Toronto as an extension of the Metalworks Studios complex in Mississauga.
+They were looking to make a “splash” in the media arts education scene and they did just that – still “rockin” 15 years later and all because Gil Moore knows what he’s doing.
 Great facilities and a slick presentation compliment their experienced faculty in an impressive combination of well-kept analog and state of the art digital technologies (best of the new and old).
-Their affiliation/partnership with Digidesign/ProTools creators also makes them a serious choice, bringing with it a solid sense of meaningful history as well.
+Their affiliation/partnership with Avid/ProTools also makes them a serious choice, bringing with it a solid sense of meaningful history as well.
 Having finished a tour of duty there (2 years – 2007-2008), I am left with mixed feelings.
-MWI has an “authoritarian” approach to education – containment and control being their priority over freedom of expression, and willingness to take in constructive criticism.
-They sponsor the “Mississauga Future Star” search (pretending that it’s relevant) and promote the platinum “dream” in exchange for big money.
-That being said; there are a lot of good things going on out there in a culturally confused Mississauga.
-Despite the reported short-comings, Metalworks has a good organizational structure, a solid curricula and some top notch players on board.
-It’s a tough school and those who graduate will have strong survival skills … Worth looking at.
+MWI has an “authoritarian” approach to education – containment and control being their priority over freedom of original expression, and willingness to take in constructive criticism.
+Let’s just say that there’s a whole lot of ‘bling’ in the mix, in what now appears to be the quintessential ‘rock’ school.
+They have sponsored the “Mississauga Future Star” search (pretending that it’s relevant) and promote the platinum “dream” in exchange for big money.
+That being said; despite the reported short-comings, Metalworks has a good organizational structure, a solid curricula and some top notch players on board.
+It’s a tough school and those who graduate will have strong survival skills.
+Worth looking at.

-7. Sheridan College – Media Arts Program – (PUB) – Oakville (C) – http://www.sheridancollege.ca – Inspired by a couple of recent emails – and what appears to be an obvious need to address Sheridans efforts in media arts education.
-Like Ryerson (above) and Fanshawe (below), Sheridan College is a bona-fide public institution / Community College which means that what it basically comes down to is … what you see is what you get.
-The one thing i love about public education is that there is (for the most part) an absence of the many contrivances that are more obvious in the private career college (PCC) sector and a lot less pretentious posturing.
+8. SHERIDAN COLLEGE – Media Arts Program – (PUB) – Oakville (C) – http://www.sheridancollege.ca – Inspired by a couple of recent emails – and what appears to be an obvious need to address Sheridans efforts in media arts education.
+Sheridan College is a bona-fide public institution / Community College which means that what it basically comes down to is … what you see is what you get.
+The one thing I love about public education is that there is (for the most part) an absence of the many contrivances that are more obvious in the private career college (PCC) sector and a lot less pretentious posturing.
 Although Sheridan’s MAP is more humbly equipped than Fanshawe’s MIA (Music Industry Arts), the curricula is more grounded in the reality of the Media Arts landscape and more graduates integrate successfully because of it.
 This is largely due to the fact that it resides on the periphery of the GTA and there are more grads who find meaningful employment in a nearby cosmopolitan centre, whereas most grads from Fanshawe’s MIA program drift into oblivion because London is so far away and removed from any real meaningful media arts activity.
 At Sheridan you will be practicing the skills necessary to integrate into a more diverse arena where the game presents more options and opportunities.
-You will learn the solid basics around Screenwriting, Producing, Directing, Camera and Lighting, Editing, Sound and Digital Effects (the nuts and bolts of any comprehensive media arts education platform).
 Another perk is that after completing the MAP, graduates can bridge into an Honours BFA degree at York University, or University of Toronto or earn a Bachelor of Communications degree at Griffith University in Brisbane Australia.
-The down-side, as reported at Fanshawe a similar type of government run institution – is that it’s long and it’s slow – teachers are unionized and there is an elevated level of complacency in any such system of education. at Sheridan, In 3 years (6 semesters), a student / participant will spend $22,323 in tuition and another $7,500 in books and other fees coming in at almost $30,000 in total.
-That’s a tough pill to swallow and a massive OSAP loan to deal with later.
-Is it worth it?
-Maybe.
-It depends on the person (ambition).
 Some people thrive in a slower community college environment – needing the time to formulate their plan.
 Others thrive in a shorter term PCC environment that moves faster and is more expensive – per education year.
 One has to go and evaluate carefully asking a lot of good questions.
-That being said, successful media arts graduates from any school are a minority over those who have made it, (making their living in media arts) – that includes Sheridan.
 It’s all risky but if one has the passion and the willingness to sacrifice, then just maybe it’s worth it.
-All in all i’d say that if you’re young – have lots of time – and still live with mom and dad – Sheridans Media Arts Program may just right for you - Worth looking at.
+All in all I’d say that if you’re young – have lots of time – and still live with mom and dad – Sheridan’s Media Arts Program may just right for you.
+Worth looking at.

-8. Toronto Film School – RCC Institute of Technology – (PCC) – Toronto (C-) – http://www.torontofilmschool.ca – I taught courses/workshops at the original Toronto Film School from 2005-2007, in their RAT – Recording Arts Technology program when it was in the CBC building as part of the IAOD – International Academy of Design before it closed 6 years ago.
-I visited the new TFS - 2 years ago, and prompted by a few recent emails then and now, I have taken down my oldest review (then owned by an american corporation) and re-wrote this review from scratch.
-It is with some hesitation that I enter the new TFS so low in the list – and yet do so with the optimism that this will quickly change and be upgraded over the next year to 3 years.
-The original TFS was an unfortunate bi-product of the (publically american owned and plagued) CEC – “Career Education Corporation”, having had 80+ campuses world-wide – and having licensed and operated the TFS at their now defunct IAOD campus here in Toronto (Wellington street at John).
-CEC dumped/closed IAOD/TFS and a dozen other schools throughout north America, because of the massive head-aches around mismanagement, law-suits etc etc – a huge mess.
+9. TORONTO FILM SCHOOL – RCC Institute of Technology – (PCC) – Toronto (C-) – http://www.torontofilmschool.ca – UPDATED.
+I taught at the original Toronto Film School from 2005-2007, in their RAT – Recording Arts Technology program when it was in the CBC building as part of the IAOD – International Academy of Design before it closed 11 years ago.
+I visited the new TFS – 6 years ago, prompted by a few emails then, and have taken down my old review and re-wrote this.
+The original TFS was an unfortunate bi-product of the (publicly American owned and plagued) CEC/Career Education Corporation, having had 80+ campuses world-wide – and having operated the TFS at their now defunct IAOD campus here in Toronto (Wellington street at John).
+CEC dumped/closed IAOD/TFS and a dozen other schools throughout North America (after multiple class-action law suits), because of the massive head-aches around mismanagement – a huge mess.
 The original TFS was expensive and BAD!
-OK – this is the NEW TFS (version 2.0) and they would really prefer – that we don’t talk about the old one – yes, this is a whole new ball-game – now owned and operated by a Canadian owned PCC – RCC Institute of Technology.
-Bad karma aside, the new TFS looks like it has a promising future – once they actually learn to stand up and walk again.
-The new campus (Dundas Square – Toronto) is a progressive “work in progress” that is shape-shifted into a quasi-presentable mold (more resembling an unfinished model that still needs a lot of work than a real school), a project “in construction” as it were.
-Staff seems stable and positive and facilities are clean, simple and functional – all small format – computer/software based which will need to be augmented (larger format facilities) in order for the new TFS to be taken seriously (like a decent post-production suite).
-It will be interesting to see what RCC does with the new TFS.
-Will there be some real forward thinking (entrepreneurial spirit) in mapping out this potentially great school, or will it default to the safety of the status quo – recirculating the bad smell that was there just a few years earlier?
-Either way – go look and talk to students there now – because I’m not sure what to think/report.
+OK – this is the NEW TFS (version 2.0) and they would really prefer – that we don’t talk about the old one – now owned and operated by a Canadian owned PCC – RCC Institute of Technology.
+Bad karma aside, the new TFS looks and feels similar to the original but appears to be better managed.
+For now, I’m still skeptical, only because what I still see (years later) is a lot more hype and hope over projected outcomes and a private college diploma that doesn’t mean a whole lot in the industry.
+That said, there are certain people (mature students) who will likely do better at TFS than in a public college or university film program.